 The calculation of beta is fairly easy.
 The cosine rule gives us

 |AC|^2 = |AB|^2 + |BC|^2 - 2(|AB|)(|BC|)cos(beta)

 The calculation of alpha is similar.
 I drew a straight line from A to C, thereby splitting alpha into two different angles which I called gamma and theta.

 The cosine rule is once again used to calculate gamma.

 which is manipulated to give

 theta = atan(y/x)

 From the picture it can be seen that alpha = theta + gamma

 We now have the all the angles required to move the arm to a position in space defined by our co-ordinate system.
 However, these are not the angles that must be written to the servos.
-They simply show the relationship between the upper and lower arms of the whole arm given a position in two dimensional space.
+They simply show the relationship between the upper and lower arms of the whole arm given a position in three dimensional space.

 Since we have positioned our bottomArmServo at 90 degrees to the base, we can write a value of (180 - alpha) to this servo.
 The subtraction of alpha from 180 is only done because of the way in which the servo is orientated in real life.